SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-storage.md

    - `provider_name`.
 Azure resource provider name (for  ex Microsoft.Storage).
    - `resource_type`.
 Azure resource type (for ex storageaccounts).
    - `resource_name`.
 The name of the resource (for ex storage account name).
    - `service_type`.
+Type of the service that can be accessed from with a azure resource. (for example, blobservices)
-Services that can be accessed from within a azure resource (Ex table service in storage account).
+   - `service_name`.
+Services that can be accessed from within an Azure resource (for example, Azure SQL databases in Azure SQL Server).

 3. Create the fields if it is not present.
 Refer to [create and manage fields](/docs/manage/fields/#manage-fields).